About The Corn Latitudes

 What is here

-The Corn Latitudes is devoted to my Illinois work only, that is, work that I judge worth reading again about Illinois places, people, and issues published in newspapers, magazines, and books from the early 1970s until 2020 or so.
+The Corn Latitudes is devoted to my Illinois work only, that is, work that I judge worth reading again about Illinois places, people, and issues published in newspapers, magazines, and books from the early 1970s until the 2020s.

 Much here is straight magazine journalism.
 Most readers will find it appealing not because I wrote it but because the subject matter appeals to them.
 (As was said about the Reader, if the cover story was about something you found interesting, it was the best paper in the country—that week.)
 Readers looking for pieces in a more personal style should look for titles published in Illinois Times (especially in the "Prejudices" and "Dyspepsiana" series), the post-1994 Illinois Issues, Chicago Times, and the Reader.